sensate-iot/dsmr-firmware/CODESTYLE.md

 information.
 Descendants are always substantially shorter than the parent and are placed substantially to the right.
 The same applies to function headers with a long argument list.
-However, never break user-visible strings such as printk messages, because that breaks the ability to grep for them.
+However, never break user-visible strings such as printf messages, because that breaks the ability to grep for them.

 ### Braces and spaces